-Regine Kafeder, born in Judenburg in 1967, graduated in stage design and costume design at the University of Music and Performing Arts in Graz.
+Regine Kafeder, born in Judenburg in Austria, graduated in stage design and costume design at the University of Music and Performing Arts in Graz.
 During her studies she designed the costumes for the production "Die Trauung" by Witold Gombrowicz at the Theater im Palais Graz under the direction of the Polish director Mikolaj Grabowski.
 After her studies, she worked in a stage design workshop in Trieste with artists from the film studios of the Cine Cittá of the Italian filmmaker Federico Fellini on the stage sets "Beauty and the Beast" for the Schauspielhaus Leipzig.
 Since 1992 she has dedicated herself to the visual arts.
 Settled down for a period of three years in Mexico City she put her artistic focus on Mexican popular art and shared an artist residency with conceptual artists.
 In 1998 she moved to Vienna and exhibited her paintings with painters from the Vienna School of Fantastic Realism and Visionary Art at national and international exhibitions.
 One of her works was presented on loan at the Phantastenmuseum in Vienna.
 Since 2018, Regine Kafeder has been combining painting with lighting technology and sees her work as a bridge between analogue and digital art, and since 2021 she has been expanding her projects with animated short films.
 In October 2020, she has participated at the group exhibition "Things that dance" in Zurich at the gallery "Window of Fame".
 At the beginning of 2021, the music video "Wunderwelt – Bella Ella – Masta Huda Remix" with paintings of the artist was released.
 In April 2021, on behalf of the municipality of Knittelfeld, she planned the concept for a temporary interactive light exhibition in public space for the main square Knittelfeld.
-Since spring 2021, the artist has produced the animated music short films "2020 Virus a trippy trip", "Gimme back the stolen summer", “Viva la vida”, "THE AVATAR STAGE GIG" and 2022 "DIRAC SEA".
+Since spring 2021, the artist has produced the animated music short films "2020 Virus a trippy trip", “Viva la vida”, "THE AVATAR STAGE GIG" and 2022 "DIRAC SEA", “THE SMALL WALL Portraits”, “FRIDA AND SISI partner in crime”, “Gimme back the stolen summer”.
 Regine Kafeder lives and works in Vienna.

 Regine Kafeder unites contrariety formally and thematically into a whole and underscores this harmony with bright colors.
 Precisely constructed lines and rough brush strokes establish esthetics of the imperfect.